 Admission to the Program

 The program is open to sophomores, juniors, and seniors who have a satisfactory background in engineering and science.
 Normally, students should have successfully completed MAT 103, MAT 104, PHY 103, and PHY 104 (or their equivalents, including AP equivalents).
 Students who have slightly different preparation should consult with the program director to discuss eligibility.
-A student planning to earn the program certificate should complete the online Student Profile at the program website as early as possible, and no later than the mid-point of the fall term of his or her junior year.
+Students planning to earn the program certificate should complete the online Student Profile at the program website as early as possible, but no later than the mid-point of the fall term of their junior year.
 Application for admission is made to the Program Committee.
-Upon acceptance to the program, the program director will assign a program adviser to the student to assist in planning a program of study, research, and off-campus internship.
+Upon acceptance to the program, the program director will recommend a program adviser to the student to assist in planning a program of study, research, and off-campus internship.

 Program of Study

 1. All students must take six courses, including two core courses and four elective courses.
 The two core courses must be taken by choosing one from the Introduction to Energy Technology category (A1) and the other one from the Introduction to Climate Change and Geo-environmental Science category (A2), respectively.
-Depending on the student's interest and background, the four elective courses should be taken with at least one from a different category (B1 and B2).
-In case the listed courses are not offered, students need to consult the program director for an alternative course.
+Depending on the student's interest and background, the four elective courses should be taken from categories B1 and B2, with at least one from a different category (for example: three courses from B1 and one course from B2, or vice versa, or two from each category).
+In case a listed course is not offered, students should consult the program director for an alternative course.
+However, students are encouraged to plan ahead as certain courses are offered only in the spring or fall semester.
 To qualify for the certificate, a minimum grade average of B- in the six program courses, and an independent work project or senior thesis, is required.
 In some cases, an elective course that fulfills a certificate program requirement can also meet a regular departmental requirement.
 If a student is enrolled in more than one certificate program, there may be no more than three overlapping courses between the Sustainable Energy program and any other program.

 2. A senior independent work project or thesis whose topic is relevant to the program and acceptable to the Program Committee must be completed.
 The project or thesis title and abstract need to be presented to and approved by the program director.
 In addition, a minimum grade of B- for the project or thesis is required to qualify for the certificate.
 Students are required to present their project/thesis to faculty and program students at an annual symposium held in the spring.